LennyBo/TWCManager/README.md

 sudo nano TWC/TWCManager.py
 ```

-Here, change wiringMaxMapsAllTWCs and wiringMaxAmpsPerTWC to suit your installation.
+Here, change wiringMaxMapsAllTWCs and wiringMaxAmpsPerTWC to suite your installation.
 Make sure you go thourgh all the settings in the TWC/TWCManager.py file and understand what you are doing.

 Next step is to start the script on boot in case of power outages.
 I assume that you cloned inside /home/pi